taurusilver7/spotify-2.0/README.md

 - Fetch the song data and update at every mount in a useEffect in the Player component.
 The volume of each song is set to fifty percent.
 - The player left side is customized.
 - The center buttons with customized utility class is created.
 Restructure the script for importing styling file in `index.js`
+- The buttons and the implemented function are mounted in Player component.
+- The volume function is placed on the right corner of the component.

 # Next.js + Tailwind CSS Example